Thank you! Our expert will call you shortly.

 There are so many food options, including dhabas, restaurants and small eateries.

-Pro Tip: Stick to the local dhabas and small eateries for an authentic taste of the Garhwali cuisine.
+Pro Tip: If you want to explore the traditional food here, then stick to the local dhabas and small eateries for an authentic taste of the Garhwali cuisine.

 Conclusion